unitreerobotics/unitree_ros2/README.md

 |Ubuntu 22.04|humble (recommended)|
 |Ubuntu 24.04|jazzy|

-If you want to directly use the `Docker development environment`, you can refer to the `Dockerfile` related content in the `.devcontainer` folder.
-Another options is to use the `Dev Container feature of VSCode` or other IDEs to create a development environment, or use `Github's codespace` to quickly create one.
+If you want to directly use the Docker development environment, you can refer to the `Dockerfile` related content in the `.devcontainer` folder.
+Another options is to use the `Dev Container feature of VSCode` or other IDEs to create a development environment, or use Github's codespace to quickly create one.
-If you do encounter compilation issues, you can refer to the compilation scripts in `.github/workflows/` or request assistance on the `issues` tab.
+If you do encounter compilation issues, you can refer to the compilation scripts in `.github/workflows/` or request assistance on the issues tab.

+## Installation

-### Installing Unitree robot ROS2 support
+### Installing ROS2 foxy

 (If you need another version of ROS2, replace "foxy" with the current ROS2 version name in the corresponding places).

-The ROS2 foxy installation procedure can be found on https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html.
+Install ROS2 foxy following
+https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html.

+### Installing the unitree_ros2 package

+#### 1. Clone the repository

-Once installed, open a terminal and clone the repository:
+Once ROS2 is installed, open a terminal and clone the repository:

 ```bash
 git clone https://github.com/unitreerobotics/unitree_ros2
 ```

-where:
+The unitree_ros2 folder contains two ROS2 workspaces:

 - **cyclonedds_ws**: The workspace of Unitree ROS2 package.
 The msg for Unitree robot are supplied in the subfolder cyclonedds_ws/unitree/unitree_go and cyclonedds_ ws/unitree/unitree_api.
 - **example_ws**: The workspace of a few examples.

-### Installing the unitree_ros2 package

-#### 1. Install dependencies
+#### 2. Install dependencies

 ```bash
 sudo apt install ros-foxy-rmw-cyclonedds-cpp